 What is the best home gym equipment?

-Your personal fitness goal will determine what is the best home gym equipment for you.
-We all have different goals, let it be the need to lose weight fast (opens in new tab) or to tone up, maybe both.
-You shouldn't get a pull up bar if your aim is to lose belly fat (opens in new tab) and no need to invest in a treadmill if you want to build muscle mass.
+Your personal fitness goal will determine what the best home gym equipment for you is.
+We all have different goals, let it be the need to lose weight fast (opens in new tab) or tone up, or maybe both.
+You shouldn't get a pull-up bar if your aim is to lose belly fat (opens in new tab), and there is no need to invest in a treadmill if you want to build muscle mass.

 If you have some money to burn on home gym equipment and your aim is to build functional muscles, get the Assault AirRunner Curve Treadmill.
 It might be an investment at the beginning, but this wonder machine can help you lose fat and build muscle too.
 It has a commercial-grade belt and doesn't require any electricity either.

-Should you want to build muscle mass at home, get the Bowflex SelectTech 1090 dumbbells (opens in new tab).
-Dumbbells are the single most versatile home weights you can have and with them, you can work out your whole body.
-The Bowflex SelectTech range is said to provide best-in-class dumbbell workout experience, a pair of them replacing more than 20 dumbbells.
+Should you want to build muscle mass at home, get the Bowflex SelectTech 1090 dumbbells.
+Dumbbells are the single most versatile home weights you can have, and with them, you can work out your whole body.
+The Bowflex SelectTech range is said to provide a best-in-class dumbbell workout experience, a pair of them replacing more than 20 dumbbells.